marco-prontera/vite-plugin-css-injected-by-js/README.md

 #### dev (object)

 **EXPERIMENTAL**
+Why experimental?
+Because it uses a non-conventional solution.

-Before this param this plugin applied the logic only in build phase.
-Now we can experiment it in the dev environment.
+Previously, the plugin strictly applied logic solely during the build phase.
+Now, we have the capability to experiment with it in the development environment.

-To enable the plugin to work also in the dev environment you should configure a `dev` object and set the `enableDev` param to `true`, an example:
+To activate the plugin in the development environment as well, you need to configure a dev object and set the enableDev parameter to true.

+Here's an example:

 ```ts
 import cssInjectedByJsPlugin from 'vite-plugin-css-injected-by-js'